lllyasviel/Fooocus/update_log.md

+# 2.1.799

+* Added 'Extreme Speed' performance mode (based on LCM).
+The previous complicated settings are not needed now.

 # 2.1.798

 * added lcm scheduler - LCM may need to set both sampler and scheduler to "lcm".
 Other than that, see the description in 2.1.782 logs.